 These two application processes are entirely separate and success in one does not automatically guarantee success in the other.

-More information on visa applications, including skills assessments is available on the Australian Department of Immigration and Border Protection website.
+More information on visa applications, including skills assessments is available on the Australian Government Department of Home Affairs website

 The Board is not involved in the visa application process.